strap/strap_docsite/static/markdown/guides/mobile-ios.md

-# iOS > Strap Mobile SDK
+# iOS > curaNEXUS Mobile SDK

 # StrapConnect

-Strap provides a universal cocoa touch framework for iOS applications to integrate the strap product offering into an existing mobile application.
+curaNEXUS provides a universal cocoa touch framework for iOS applications to integrate the curaNEXUS product offering into an existing mobile application.

 ## Demo App